 Not only are businesses recognizing the benefits of promoting a healthy work-life balance within their teams, but AI and automation are also freeing up time to support those policies.

 Correcting mistakes on low-level tasks is now being completed by robot technology.
-Machine learning and automation is also enabling workers to progress and focus on more satisfying activities.
+Machine learning and automation are also enabling workers to progress and focus on more satisfying activities.

 Robotics and AI in the workplace will undoubtedly provide businesses with challenges, but greater automation in the workplace also offers significant opportunities and has the potential for positively shaping company culture in the future, with more emphasis on a healthy work-life balance and improved well-being.